freeCodeCamp/freeCodeCamp/guide/english/bash/bash-grep/index.md

 title: Bash Grep
 ---
  ## Bash command: grep
  `grep` stands for Global Regular Expression Print.
-It is uesd to search piped input or files for a string which can contain regex.
+It is used to search piped input or files for a string which can contain regex.

  ### Usage
  ```